Germa Museum

 Bodies were covered with leather

-to write Late Stone Age, which began about 50,000 years ago.)
-The
+meaning the Late Stone Age, which began about 50,000 years ago).
+The stone age

-stone age is divided into three periods: Old, Middle and Late, corresponding
+is divided into three periods: Old, Middle and Late, corresponding to the Paleolithic,

 &